AI in Car Insurance Pricing: How Artificial Intelligence Affects Your Rates in 2026

 The "Black Box" Problem

 AI algorithms are notoriously opaque.
 If your premium increases after a renewal cycle, understanding why — based on which specific variable or data combination — can be nearly impossible without explicit regulatory requirements for explanation.
 This lack of transparency is a core consumer concern that advocacy groups and state regulators are actively pushing to address.
+As of 2025, only 47% of carriers use predictive modeling, and most have not implemented formal fairness testing.

 Watch Out for Proxy Discrimination